Irritable Bowel Syndrome (IBS)

 Irritable Bowel Syndrome, more commonly referred to as IBS, is a highly common digestive system condition.
 It causes the gut to malfunction resulting in symptoms such as stomach cramps, bloating, diarrhoea and constipation.

 Up to one in five people are thought to live with the condition in the UK.
-Women are more likely to be diagnosed than men, with symptoms usually first recognsied by those in their twenties or thirties.
-There is no cure for the condition and those diagnosed usually have to live with IBS for the rest of their lives, although in a small number of cases it can improve over time.
+Women are more likely to have the condition than men, with symptoms usually first recognised by those in their twenties or thirties.
+There is no cure for the condition and those diagnosed usually have to live with IBS for the rest of their lives, although symptoms can improve over time.
 The severity of the condition ranges greatly amongst those diagnosed, flare ups can come and go and last for varying lengths of time.

-A direct cause for IBS is yet to be confirmed by experts, one contributing factor being that under close examination the gut may look perfectly normal.
+A direct cause for IBS is yet to be confirmed by experts.
+One characteristic of IBS is that under close examination, the gut may look perfectly normal.
 It is thought that there are links to the way in which the digestive system works that causes the symptoms described above.
 There may also be other factors such as problems with digesting certain foods and increased gut sensitivity.
 IBS symptoms are not constantly present and may increase or decrease over time depending on circumstances.
 Common triggers for flare ups include stress, fried or processed food, alcohol, fizzy drinks, caffeine and chocolate.